duc-hectre/terraform-aws-sam-example-2-sam/README.md

 - Use Terraform:
   - To initiate & provision all the surrounding infrastructures such as sqs, dynamodb, code pipeline,... and corresponding IAM roles, policies
   - Use AWS Code Pipeline to integrate with Terraform image in docker-hup for CI/CD action.
   - There is a separated github repository for this part.
+Can find that repo here [Terraform part](https://github.com/duc-hectre/terraform-aws-sam-example-2-tf)
 - Use SAM:
   - To develop, test & debug the source code of lambda function.
   - Build & deploy for API Gateway, Lambda as well as related IAM roles, policies.